VigineshVaibhav/Nesh-Scraper-Project/README.md

   - BeautifulSoup4
   - NLTK

-To run the Nesh_Project.ipynb notebook, download the notebook and the helper_functions.py file. helper_functions contains all the functions that will be used in the jupyter notebook, so download that into the same directory where the Jupyter notebook was downloaded.
+To run the Nesh_Project.ipynb notebook, download the notebook and the helper_functions.py file. helper_functions contains all the functions that will be used in the jupyter notebook, so download it into the same directory where the Nesh_Project.ipynb notebook was downloaded.

 After that, simply follow the directions given in the Jupyter notebook and run each cell as instructed.

 Thank you for your time!